Neuro-divergence

 I need excitement, oh, I need it bad.The Undertones

 Experience of ADHD/ADD Now In our ADD some of us may not necessarily feel hyperactive - we can be lonely, maybe empty inside, lost in our world of daydreaming, have time management challenges.
 (And our ADD/ADHD may also be a way we hide any low feelings.)
 Others may experience both inattention and hyperactivity.
-Attention "deficit" (maybe more lack of control at times) may also affect our career, relationships, financial situation.
+Attention "deficit" (maybe more lack of control at times) may also affect our career, financial situation, relationships (e.g. we may mistake intensity for intimacy, emotional connection).
 Some people may perceive us as irresponsible, with loose, porous boundaries, insensitive, lazy (especially if we burn out), stupid (and we may believe these terms ourself).
 Despairing at times, we may have spent much of our life feeling alienated, unaccepted, rejected, misunderstood.
 We can all experience moments of feeling worthless, hopeless, then very positive moments, and with our ADHD the swings can be more pronounced.
 We may struggle to understand people and they too may struggle to understand us.
 Characteristics of ADHD/ADD may often include:

 - Tending to temporarily obsess about things, become fixated, overthink, and then move on